finos/FDC3/docs/api/ref/DesktopAgent.md

 getCurrentChannel() : Promise<Channel>;
 ```

-Returns the `Channel` object for the current channel membership.
-Returns `null` if the app is not joined to a channel.
+Returns the `Channel` object for the last joined channel.
+Returns `null` if the app is not joined to any channels.
+Exists for backward compatibility.
+See [`getCurrentChannels`](#getCurrentChannels)

 #### Examples